jeverley/dscpclassify/README.md

 ### LAN client DSCP hinting
 The service can be configured to apply the DSCP mark applied by a LAN client.<br />
-This function ignores CS6 and CS7 classes to avoid abuse from inappropriately configed LAN devices such as IoT.
+This function ignores CS6 and CS7 classes to avoid abuse from inappropriately configed LAN clients such as IoT devices.

 ### Dynamic classification
 Connections that do not match a pre-specified rule will be dynamically classified by the service via three mechanisms: